 Is your allotment overflowing?
 Are you running out of ideas for this colossal cucurbit?
 Get creative with these suggestions for using marrow in savoury dishes and bakes.

-Marrow is such a versatile vegetable, you could call it king of the allotment.
-Its mild flavour and soft, creamy flesh means it goes well in chutneys and curries, as well as being stuffed and baked.
-The marrow comes into its own in August and September, and we've come up with six of our favourite ways to serve this outsized courgette...
+The versatile marrow could well deserve the title ‘king of the allotment’.
+Its mild flavour and soft, creamy flesh lends itself to chutneys and curries, as well as being delicious stuffed and baked.
+The marrow comes into its own in August and September, so we've come up with ten of our favourite ways to eat it.

 1. Stuffed marrow

-Our spicy Spanish stuffed marrow is an easy way to pack your veg with flavour - smoked paprika and chorizo add depth and texture.
-Marrow's mild flavour pairs well with stronger flavours such as garlic and a variety of spices.
-We recommend finishing off this simple autumnal main with Manchego and breadcrumbs for extra crunch.
+Our spicy Spanish stuffed marrow is an easy way to pack your veg with flavour – smoked paprika and chorizo add depth and texture.
+Marrow's mildness pairs well with stronger flavours such as garlic and spices.
+We recommend finishing off this simple autumnal main with manchego and breadcrumbs for extra crunch.

 The traditional way to use up extra veg from your growing bonanza is to make them into delicious jams, chutneys and preserves.
 Our marrow & ginger jam also works well with courgettes and only has four ingredients.
 This zesty conserve will mature and intensify in flavour over the months.
 So store it away in a dark, cool place, wait and enjoy!

 3. Marrow cake